xAikq/bettergit/docs/USER_GUIDE.md

 - `--no-prompt` - skip the question and keep the remote branch
 - `--remote/-r` - choose a remote other than `origin`

+### `bg delete-remote-branch`
+Deletes the branch directly on the selected remote without touching your local copy.
+Use it to clean up remote refs after the local branch is already gone.
+Combine with `--remote/-r` to target a remote other than `origin`.

 ### `bg push`
 Pushes the current branch (or one supplied via `--branch/-b`).
 When the branch does not have an upstream yet, BetterGit sends `git push -u <remote> <branch>` unless you provide `--no-set-upstream`.